CLAT Syllabus 2026: Subjects-wise Syllabus PDF, Important Topics

 5Quantitative techniques10%

-The CLAT 2025 syllabus is designed to test whether the candidates possess the basic skills and aptitude required to pursue a career in law.
-The five subjects of the CLAT UG syllabus 2025 test some common and some subject-specific skills.
-While the common skills are reading, critical thinking and analytical skills, the subject-specific skills tested in the CLAT syllabus are different for each subject.
+The CLAT 2026 syllabus is designed to test whether the candidates possess the basic skills and aptitude required to pursue a career in law.
+The five subjects of the CLAT UG syllabus 2026 test some common and some subject-specific skills.
+The common skills tested in the CLAT syllabus are those personality traits that will be required for anyone interested in pursuing the legal profession.
+Such skills include critical thinking and analytical skills.
+The subject-specific skills tested in the CLAT syllabus are different for each subject.
 Let's explore each subject in depth.

 The CLAT English section is primarily a test of a candidate’s language skills — reading, comprehension, and grammar.
-The English syllabus for CLAT 2025 contains 3-4 passages of around 450 words each.
+The English syllabus for CLAT 2026 will contain 3-4 passages of around 450 words each.
 Each passage is followed by multiple-choice type questions based on the passage.
 Students have to read the passages and answer the underlying questions accordingly.
 The passages are usually drawn from non-fiction and journalistic sources such as newspapers and magazines.

 Particulars